 - 1. The Commission, in collaboration with the Member States, shall set up and manage an electronic system to collate and process information that is necessary and proportionate to describe and identify the device and to identify the manufacturer and, where applicable, the authorised representative and the importer.
-The details regarding the information to be submitted by the economic operators are laid down in Part A of Annex V. - 2.
-Before a device, other than a custom-made or investigational device, is placed on the market the manufacturer or his authorised representative shall submit to the electronic system the information referred to in paragraph 1. - 3.
-Within one week after placing a device, other than a custom-made or investigational device, on the market, importers shall submit to the electronic system the information referred to in paragraph 1. - 4.
+The details regarding the information to be submitted by the economic operators are laid down in Part A of Annex V - 2.
+Before a device, other than a device for performance evaluation, is placed on the market the manufacturer or his authorised representative shall submit to the electronic system the information referred to in paragraph 1. - 3.
+Within one week after placing a device, other than a device for performance evaluation, on the market, importers shall submit to the electronic system the information referred to in paragraph 1. - 4.
 Within one week of any change occurring in relation to the information referred to in paragraph 1, the relevant economic operator shall update the data in the electronic system. - 5.
 Not later than two years after submission of the information in accordance with paragraphs 2 and 3, and then every second year, the relevant economic operator shall confirm the accuracy of the data.
-In the event of failure to confirm within six months of the due date, any Member State may take measures to suspend or otherwise restrict the making available of the device in question within its territory until the obligation referred to in this paragraph is complied with.

-- 6. The data contained in the electronic system shall be accessible to the public. - 7.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 89 amending the list of information to be submitted as set out in Part A of Annex V in the light of technical progress.
+In the event of failure to confirm within six months of the due date, any Member State may take measures to suspend or otherwise restrict the making available of the device in question within its territory until the obligation referred to in this paragraph is complied with. - 6.
+The data contained in the electronic system shall be accessible to the public. - 7.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 85 amending the list of information to be submitted as set out in Part A of Annex V in the light of technical progress.

-Article 26 Summary of safety and clinical performance
+Summary of safety and performance

-- 1. In the case of devices classified as class III and implantable devices, other than custom-made or investigational devices, the manufacturer shall draw up a summary of safety and clinical performance.
+1. In the case of devices classified as class C and D, other than devices for performance evaluation, the manufacturer shall draw up a summary of safety and performance.
 It shall be written in a way that is clear to the intended user.
-The draft of this summary shall be part of the documentation to be submitted to the notified body involved in the conformity assessment in accordance with Article 42 and shall be validated by that body. - 2.
-The Commission may, by means of implementing acts, set out the form and the presentation of the data elements to be included in the summary of safety and clinical performance.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 88(2).
+The draft of this summary shall be part of the documentation to be submitted to the notified body involved in the conformity assessment in accordance with Article 40 and shall be validated by that body.

+2. The Commission may, by means of implementing acts, set out the form and the presentation of the data elements to be included in the summary of safety and performance.
+Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 84(2).

-Article 27 European databank
+European databank